Teixeiraass/Teixeiraass/README.md

 - 🌱 Exploring IoT automation with ESP32 and sensor integration
 - 🤖 Integrating AI models for smart irrigation optimization
 - ☁️ Building RESTful APIs using both Node.js and Golang for efficient and scalable backend services
+- 📱 Developing cross-platform apps with **Flutter & Dart** to control and monitor smart systems from anywhere

 ## 🚧 Personal Project / Thesis (TCC):
 🎓 I'm developing an intelligent monitoring and automation system for gardens and small crops.